ETH-Raphael-Bosshart/studyplanner/README.md

 ### Export
 - **Download** your study session as an Excel file:
-  - Includes all tasks, minutes, descriptions, timestamps.
+  - Includes all tasks, minutes and descriptions.
 ---

 ## Technologies Used